yannickhofmann/ofxLlamaCpp/README.md

 ### Build Tool Dependency

 * **CMake**
-    Required for configuring and building the external **llama.cpp** and **minja.hpp** libraries that this addon utilizes.
+    is required for configuring and building the external **llama.cpp** and **minja.hpp** libraries that this addon utilizes.
 CMake is cross-platform and must be installed before attempting to build these libraries

 **Ubuntu / Debian (Linux):**